 Recordation of Historic Architecture, Engineering and Landscapes

-Yes, the Historic American Buildings Survey (HABS) Historic American Engineering Record (HAER) and Historic American Landscapes Survey (HALS) all require documentation to be done on large format, black and white film.
-Digital capture does not meet the requirements no matter how much resolution.
-Many other documentation and mitigation parameters for environmental or historic preservation like CEQA, NEPA and Section 106 are based upon HABS standards and as such, they must also be recorded on archival, large format film to comply with the intent of the mitigation/recordation and meet the Secretary of the Interior's Standards for Architectural and Engineering Documentation.
+Yes, the Historic American Buildings Survey (HABS) Historic American Engineering Record (HAER) and Historic American Landscapes Survey (HALS) of the National Park Service Heritage Documentation Program (HDP) all require documentation to be done on large format, black and white film.
+Digital photography (known as Born-Digital) does not meet the requirements no matter how many megapixels of resolution.
+Many other documentation and mitigation parameters for environmental or historic preservation like CEQA, NEPA and Section 106 reference the quality and specifications of HABS/HAER/HALS standards and as such, they must also be recorded on archival, large format film to comply with the intent of the mitigation/recordation and meet the Secretary of the Interior's Standards for Architectural and Engineering Documentation.

-Nope, HABS, HAER and HALS all require documentation to be done in black & white.
+HABS, HAER and HALS all require documentation to be done in black & white.
 Black & white silver-halide film on a polyester base is archival and resists fading for over 500 years.
 Color film is composed of dyes and starts to decay and fade much faster.
-Some resources that have colorful components and many landscape documentations (HALS) include views captured in both black and white and on color transparency film.
-Additionally color film and digital images of the resource are often included in the field-notes and do not need to adhere to such stringent archival standards.
+Some resources that have colorful components and many landscape documentations (HALS) may include duplicate views captured in both black and white and also on color transparency film.
+Additionally color film and digital images of the resource are often included in the field-notes because these do not need to adhere to such stringent archival standards.

 What is the definition of Large Format photography?

 In the case of photographic surveys, large format is defined as: Photography using sheet films in the size 4 inch X 5 inch or 5 inch X 7 inch or 8 inch X 10 inch.
-The National Park Service Heritage Documentation Program (HDP) photographers in DC primarily use 5x7 film and this has been the preferred format for the HABS/HAER/HALS collection since its inception in the 1930s.
-Very important resources like the Golden Gate Bridge, the Holland Tunnel, the Statue of Liberty and The Ahwahnee Hotel in Yosemite National Park deserve 5x7 recordation and that is why we have invested in 5x7 as our primary format (along with 4x5 & 8x10).
-Aerials are almost always done on 4x5 cameras because they can be hand-held in aircraft.
+The National Park Service Heritage Documentation Program and in the past the NPS photographers in in the HDP division in Washington DC have used primarily 5x7 film.
+5x7 has been the preferred format for the HABS/HAER/HALS collection since its inception in the 1930s.
+(Very important resources like the Golden Gate Bridge, the Holland Tunnel, the Statue of Liberty and The Ahwahnee Hotel in Yosemite National Park were recorded on 5x7).
+Aerials are almost always done with 4x5 cameras because they can be hand-held in aircraft.
 8x10 cameras are generally too cumbersome for the fast-paced field-work but are often used for studio copy-views of photos, blueprints and maps.

 When is Large Format recordation required?